conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 modify the package ID.
 And there are many other modes in between.

 Choosing the right package ID mode for your project is an important decision.
-You should carefully consider the versioning schema of your dependencies, your CI times, the criticity of source code changes in your system (can a bugfix be a breaking change?),... all these factors can be managed using the right package ID mode in your recipes.
+You should carefully consider the versioning schema of your dependencies, your CI times, the criticality of source code changes in your system (can a bugfix be a breaking change?),... all these factors can be managed using the right package ID mode in your recipes.

 ## Conan default behavior: ``semver_direct_mode``

-By default Conan uses ``semver_direct_mode`` which means that it will compute a different package ID whenever the _major component_ of the version of its requirements is different.
+By default, Conan uses ``semver_direct_mode`` which means that it will compute a different package ID whenever the _major component_ of the version of its requirements is different.
-This is a quite relaxed method with big assumptions: all the dependencies use properly a SemVer versioning schema, my application is not sensible to new features or bugfixes, and it is ok to ignore changes in options or settings of my requirements.
+This is a quite relaxed method with big assumptions: all the dependencies use properly a SemVer versioning schema, my application is not sensible to new features or bug fixes, and it is ok to ignore changes in options or settings of my requirements.
-Although it might be adecuate for general purpose libraries and the open source community, it is probably not the best approach for company software.
+Although it might be adequate for general-purpose libraries and the open-source community, it is probably not the best approach for company software.

 Let's explore it with the example recipe in the ``conanfile.py`` below: